Azuro-protocol/images-generator/README.md

 }

 generateImage({
-  output?: string // output filepath filename?: string // default "image"
+  output?: string // the folder path where the image will be generated filename?: string // image name, default is "image"
   props: any
   modifyPuppeteerOptions?(options: PuppeteerInitialOptions): PuppeteerOptions
 })